iklick/iklick.github.io/_posts/2021-01-04-set-cover-in-parallel.md

 This post addresses the well known Set Cover Problem, one of Karp's original 21 NP-complete problems.
 I will solve it 3 ways:

-1. Finding an exact solution using GLPK
+1. Finding an **exact solution** using GLPK
-2. Approximately solving it with a greedy algorithm on a single processor
+2. **Approximately solving** it with a greedy algorithm on a single processor
-3. Approximately solving it with a parallel greedy algorithm using MPI
+3. **Approximately solving** it with a parallel greedy algorithm using MPI

-Along with the above topics, a discussion of efficient storage of sparse matrices, a description of approximation of algorithms, and an introduction to programming with MPI.
+Along with the above topics, a discussion of efficient storage of sparse matrices, a description of approximation algorithms, and an introduction to programming with MPI.

 ## Motivation

+{: .box-warning}
-A hospital needs to select some doctors to be on call for an ER who are capable of performing any common required treatment (bone setting, stitches, trauma surgery, etc).
+**Example 1: Staffing an Emergency Room**<br /> A hospital needs to select some doctors to be on call for an ER who are capable of performing any common required treatment (bone setting, stitches, trauma surgery, etc).
 Each doctor is capable of performing some of these tasks but not all of them.
 The hospital wishes to staff the ER such that there will be a doctor on call capable of performing any required treatment while not demanding too many unpopular on call shifts incurring unnecessary costs.

+{: .box-warning}
+**Example 2: Building Distribution Centers**<br />
 A new distribution company needs to select sites to build their storage facilities such that each populated area of interest is within 2 day's travel.

+{: .box-warning}
+**Example 3: Surveilling a Building**<br />
 You want to construct a surveillance system in a building with cameras watching every hallway such that the number of cameras is minimum.

-The common trait of these problems is a set of statements which must be true (any treatment can be performed, every population center is within 2 days of a distribution center, every hallway surveilled) and a set of resources from which we can make our selection.
+The common trait of these problems is a __set of statements__ which must be true (any treatment can be performed, every population center is within 2 days of a distribution center, every hallway is surveilled) and a __set of resources__ from which we can make our selection (all employed doctors at the hospital, potential sites for storage facilities, hallway corners that could host a camera).
-Each resource fulfills some of the requirements making some of the statements true, and we must continue to select resources until all of them are true.
+Each resource fulfills some of the requirements (making some of the statements true) and so we must select a __subset of the resources__ to make them all true.

-These are the hallmarks of a _set cover problem_ which is discussed in this post.
+These are the hallmarks of a **set cover problem** which is discussed in this post.

-Beyond these small examples, the set cover problem appears as a step in a large number of data analysis tools which can lead to enormous problem instances with thousands or millions of variables.
+Beyond the above small examples, the set cover problem appears as a step in a large number of data analysis tools often leading to enormous problem instances with thousands or millions of variables.

 ## The Set Cover Problem (SCP)

+The components of a SCP are

-The _universe_ consists of \$ m \$ elements denoted
+1. The **universe** consists of \$ m \$ elements denoted

     $$
       \mathcal{U} = \left\{ 0,1,\ldots,m-1 \right\}
     $$

     These are the therapies in the hospital example, the populated areas in the distribution center example, or the hallways in the surveillance example.

-The potential resources are defined by the following set of sets,
+2. The set of resources is defined as a set of subsets of the universe,

 $$
   \mathcal{S} = \left\{ \mathcal{S}_j \subseteq \mathcal{U} | j = 0,1,\ldots,n-1 \right\}